-There are times that the grid does not want the excess power generated by the turbines, like at night, hence the cranking plants would run at night.
-So, during the day the plant runs on battery power.
-At night, it runs on the excess power from turbines that the grid does not want.
+5.3 Powering Underground Electric Heaters as an Alternative to Pumping Steam Underground for Bitumen Extraction

-.
+Bug me for the business card of dude I met at oil conference….. and there are references for this—and indeed I recall Shell Oil has patents (fnd them) on installing heaters to liquefy shale oil in Colorado 9and that's a use for the excess wind power).

-Some of the potential applications of cranking the PAHs compounds are possible production of plastics and pesticides.
+Wind power varies with the wind, which is a relatively slowly changing variable, while solar power can change suddenly with a passing cloud.
+In either case to be part of a baseload supply of power sent out along power lines, excess power must be stored or immediately.
+The former can be accommodated over power lines with pumped storage hydro systems or batteries.
+The latter is often more difficult; however underground electric heaters can use even wildly fluctuating power to lower bitumen viscosity so it can flow and be extracted from wells.
+The nature of the underground strata gives it a very long time constant to absorb and diffuse the energy.

 Insert Kevin’s point: it could make a lot of sense to use the mines for underground pumped hydroelectric storage if there is a good water supply nearby.
 By adding storage capacity, we can get over the 10% penetration rule of thumb because storage handles the intermittency issues.

 If companies are already setting up pumps to pressurize the wells, they could plan ahead to use those same pumps to pull the water back out of the wells - decreasing the capital investment for a pumped-storage facility.
 The pumps from the Steam Assisted Gravity Drainage used to collect deep tar sands can still be shipped to a new site to be used to store renewable energy.